Palakkad: Education

-Thd city of Palakkad has number of Prominent Educational Institutions which provide a great platform for higher education.Government Victoria College, Palakkad was established in the year 1866, making it one of the oldest institution of higher learning in Kerala.
+The city of Palakkad has number of Prominent Educational Institutions which provide a great platform for higher education.Government Victoria College, Palakkad was established in the year 1866, making it one of the oldest institution of higher learning in Kerala.
 First and the only Indian Institute of Technology in the state of Kerala, Indian Institute of Technology, Palakkad is located in the city.
 The campus currently functions in two campuses-temporary one at Ahalia Campus and the Nila campus which are separated by 13 km.
 It is one of the five new IITs proposed in the 2014 Union budget of India.

 Government Medical College, Palakkad, started in 2014 is the first Government medical college in the district.
 It is the first medical college in country under Scheduled caste Development Department.
 NSS College of Engineering at Akathethara, is the fourth Engineering Institution established in Kerala, India.
 It was founded in 1960 by Nair Service Society.The college is one among the only three Govt-Aided Engineering college in Kerala and is the first Govt-Aided Engineering college accredited by NBA of AICTE.
 Chembai Memorial Government Music College is one of the main center of excellence in teaching Carnatic music in the state.
 It was given the name of the legendary Carnatic musician Chembai Vaidyanatha Bhagavathar from Palakkad.
 Mercy College is a women's college located in the city which was established in 1964.
 It is the first Women's college in the Palakkad District.
 The college is organized by the University Grants Commission.

-Ahalia Campus is the largest edu-health campus in Kerala.
+Ahalia Campus is the largest Edu-health campus in Kerala.
 It is located about 18 km from the centre of the city consisting of a number of educational institutions and medical institutes.
-It has three hospitals,one medical college, one school and five colleges which includes an engineering college, college of pharmacy, college of optometry, college of paramedical sciences and college of management.
+It has three hospitals, one medical college, one school and five colleges which includes an engineering college, college of pharmacy, college of optometry, college of paramedical sciences and college of management.
 Basel Evangelical Mission Higher Secondary School, located in the city was established in 1858 making it one of the oldest schools in Kerala.
 Government Moyan Model Girls Higher Secondary School located in College Road was founded in 1917 and is one of the largest government schools in the state and one of the schools having large strength of students studying.

 Healthcare

-First government medical college in the district,Government Medical College, Palakkad is located in the city.
+First government medical college in the district (Government Medical College, Palakkad) is located in the city.
 District Hospital located in Court Road is one of biggest district hospitals in Kerala.
 There are also some private hospitals for serving the city.
-Rajiv Gandhi Co-Operative Multispeciality Hospital is a Coperative Hospital located at Kallekkad, one of the suburbs of the city.Ahalia Campus is the largest edu-health campus in Kerala located about 18 km from centre of the city, consists of 3 hospitals and 1 medical college including Ahalia Foundation Eye Hospital, Ahalia Ayurvedic Medical College and Hospital, Ahalia Diabetes Hospital and Ahalia Women and Children's Hospital.
+Rajiv Gandhi Co-Operative Multispeciality Hospital is a Cooperative Hospital located at Kallekkad, one of the suburbs of the city.Ahalia Campus is the largest edu-health campus in Kerala located about 18 km from centre of the city, consists of 3 hospitals and 1 medical college including Ahalia Foundation Eye Hospital, Ahalia Ayurvedic Medical College and Hospital, Ahalia Diabetes Hospital and Ahalia Women and Children's Hospital.